-Freshwater West picks up the Atlantic swells, and is a very popular surf beach as a result.
+Known locally as "Fresh-west", this beach picks up the Atlantic swells and is one of Wales's best surfing beaches.
 The surf here is fairly consistent at all stages of the tide, but strong rip currents are common and occur anywhere on the beach.
 Places to be extra careful are near the reef and near the rocks at the northern end.
 Signs warn against swimming beacause of currents.

 Lifeguards patrol from the end of June until early September, and dogs are allowed at all times.